-The group consists of researchers holding a master degree or PhD in genetics, bioinformatics, physics, system biology and veterinary medicine.
+The group consists of researchers holding a master's degree or Ph.D. in genetics, bioinformatics, physics, system biology, and veterinary medicine.

-The main projects are implementation of embryo transfer technology to the breeding program and improve the utilization of genotype information in the routine genetic evaluation.
-Moreover, the possibilities for selection of new traits using genomic selection (e.g. feed efficiency) and utilization of new phenotypic records from automatic milking systems and activity measures are areas of focus.
+The main projects are implementing embryo transfer technology to the breeding program and improving the utilization of genotype information in routine genetic evaluation.
+Moreover, the possibilities for the selection of new traits using genomic selection (e.g. feed efficiency) and utilization of new phenotypic records from automatic milking systems and activity measures are areas of focus.

 Cooperation with other institutions

-Geno is involved in research programs involving animal breeding, quantitative genetics, molecular genetics, reproduction and biotechnology in close cooperation with the Norwegian University of Life Sciences, as well as other Norwegian and international universities, AI companies and research institutes.
+Geno is involved in research programs involving animal breeding, quantitative genetics, molecular genetics, reproduction, and biotechnology in close cooperation with the Norwegian University of Life Sciences and other Norwegian and international universities, AI companies, and research institutes.

 Geno's investment in research and development has resulted in several biotechnology companies where Geno has full or partial ownership, such as SpermVital and CryoGenetics.